-- Information you supply on applications or other forms, such as your name, date of birth, address, social security number, assets, investment objective, account balance, email address, account number, telephone numbers, income, and similar information.
-We use this information in providing our investment advisory services to you. - Information about your transactions with us or others, such as your account balance and account transactions.
-We use this information to evaluate your financial situation and provide better services to you. - Information from visits to our website such as site visitorship data and online data collection devices such as "cookies."
-Confluence uses this information to track traffic on our website.
+Federal law requires us to inform you that we have on record personal information about you that you supply to us on applications or other forms, such as your name, date of birth, address, social security number, assets, investment objective, account balance, email address, account number, telephone numbers, income and similar information.
+In providing our investment advisory services, we also have information about your transactions with us or others, such as your account balance and account transactions, as well as information from visits to our website such as site visitorship data and online data collection devices such as "cookies" (which we use to track traffic on our website).
+All personal information is kept confidential.